klaytn/klaytn-docs/docs/klaytn/design/consensus-mechanism.md

 ## PBFT (Practical Byzantine Fault Tolerance)
 To prevent above issues, we need other algorithm which guarantees finality confidently.
 BFT algorithm is one of those, first [published](https://dl.acm.org/citation.cfm?doid=357172.357176) at 1982 by Lamport, Shostak, Pease.
 In 1999, Miguel Castro and Barbara Liskov introduced "Practical Byzantine Fault Tolerance" ([PBFT](http://www.pmg.csail.mit.edu/papers/bft-tocs.pdf)) which provides high performance state machine replication.

-In PoW algorithm stated above, though each node receive and validate blocks, there are no message exchange between nodes to make a consensus.
-But in PBFT, each node communicates with other participating nodes to make a consensus and the finality of the block can be guaranted as soon as nodes were able to make a consensus.
+In the PoW algorithm stated above, though each node receives and validates blocks, there are no message exchanges between nodes to reach a consensus.
+But in PBFT, each node communicates with other participating nodes to reach a consensus and the finality of the block can be guaranteed as soon as nodes were able to reach a consensus.

 The communication between nodes basically progress as shown below.
 But there are some variants which reflects each system's characteristics.